tomik-z-cech/PP2-Millionaire/README.md

 - **Task :** To use repository on local machine.
 - **Method :**
-   - Navigate to GitHub and follow `Code -> HTTPS -> Copy button` . after those steps open your local coding enviroment and type `git clone [copied link]` .
+   - Navigate to GitHub and follow `Code -> HTTPS -> Copy button` .
+After those steps open your local coding environment and type `git clone [copied link]` .
 - **Finding :** Git Windows application needs to be installed.

 ---